mlachance/frigo-mevn/README.md

 # frigo
-A MERN app to help organize your groceries, recipes and weekly meal plans.
+A MEVN app to help organize your groceries, recipes and weekly meal plans.
+Frontend written in Vue 3 and Typescript.

 ## Planned Features
 - Pantry overview and planner